William Remington: Imprisonment and murder

 While his attorneys prepared another appeal, Remington began his sentence at Danbury Federal Correctional Institution.
 There he became friends with fellow prisoner, nonviolent action theorist Gene Sharp, before Remington was transferred to Lewisburg.
 The appeals court upheld the original verdict, and in February 1954, the Supreme Court declined to hear the case.

 Among the inmates at Lewisburg was George McCoy, a violent man with an I.Q. of 61.
-McCoy was known to have made a number of angry remarks about Remington's communism.
+McCoy was known to have made a number of angry remarks about Remington's alleged communism.
 On the morning of November 22, 1954, McCoy convinced another inmate, 17-year-old juvenile delinquent Lewis Cagle Jr., to join him in attacking Remington as he slept.
 Cagle used a piece of brick in a sock as a weapon, striking Remington four times on the head.
 A third man, Robert Carl Parker, also participated.
 Two days later, November 24, 1954, Remington died of his injuries.

 The prison warden described it to Remington's second wife as "not a personal attack against Bill...but just the actions of a couple of hoodlums who got all worked up by...the publicity about Communists."
 The FBI said that robbery was the motive for the crime.
 His funeral was held in Ridgewood, New Jersey on November 28, 1954.